mseminatore/ann/README.md

 on Windows (x86 and x64) and Mac OSX (Intel and Mx).

 There are two main components to the library.
 The first is a lightweight Tensor library, `tensor.c`.
 The second is a minimal training and inference runtime, `ann.c`.
+Integrating the code into another application requires adding these two files to the project or linking to the libann library.

->The tensor library is not meant to be a comprehensive library.
+> The tensor library is not meant to be a comprehensive library.
 It provides only
 > the functions needed to support the inference runtime.

 # Tensor library

 The following tensor library functions are provided.
+Key functions include both scalar and vectorized versions.

 Function | Description
 ---------|------------